Environmental Protection (Water and Wetland Biodiversity) Policy 2019

-The quality of Queensland waters is protected under the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 (EPP (Water and Wetland Biodiversity)).
-The EPP (Water and Wetland Biodiversity) achieves the object of the Environmental Protection Act 1994 (EP Act) to protect Queensland's waters while supporting ecologically sustainable development.
-Queensland waters include water in rivers, streams, wetlands, lakes, groundwater aquifers, estuaries and coastal areas.
+The purpose of the Environmental Protection (Water and Wetland Biodiversity) Policy 2019 (EPP Water and Wetland Biodiversity) is to achieve the object of the Environmental Protection Act 1994 (EP Act) in relation to waters and wetlands.
+That is, protecting Queensland’s water environment while allowing for development that is ecologically sustainable.

-Environmental values (EVs) and water quality objectives (WQOs) are being progressively determined for areas of Queensland.
+Environmental values (EVs) and water quality objectives (WQOs) are being progressively determined for Queensland waters.
 EVs define the uses of the water by aquatic ecosystems and for human uses (e.g. drinking water, irrigation, aquaculture, recreation).
 WQOs define objectives for the physical, chemical and biological characteristics of the water (e.g. nitrogen content, dissolved oxygen, turbidity, toxicants, fish).
 Please see the fact sheet for more detail.

-In moderately disturbed areas, water quality needs to be maintained, or improved where needed, to meet WQOs.
-In highly disturbed (HD) areas, water quality is to be improved so that it achieves the WQOs.
+The management intent for waters is stated in section 15 of the EPP Water and Wetland Biodiversity.
+For waters of high ecological value the water quality is to be maintained.
+For slightly disturbed waters, the water quality is to be improved where needed, to achieve the WQOs.
+For moderately disturbed waters, water quality is to be maintained, or improved where needed, to meet the WQOs.
+In highly disturbed waters, water quality is to be improved so that it achieves the WQOs.

-Finalised EPP (Water and Wetland Biodiversity) schedule documents and map plans are available by region from the list of regions on the left side of this page.
-Where regions have not been scheduled, their status is also available from the list.
+EPP (Water and Wetland Biodiversity) Schedule 1 documents and maps are available from the list of basins on the drop -down menu on the left side of this page.
 Also refer to the following status maps:

 - interactive map of EPP (Water and Wetland Biodiversity) scheduled data - surface water